defval/di/docs/advanced.md

 di.Resolve(&db, di.Tags{"type": "*"})
 ```

-### Optional parameters
+### Optional Parameters

-Also, `di.Inject` with tag `di:"optional"` provide ability to skip dependency
+Also, `di.Inject` with tag `di:"optional"` provides the ability to skip a dependency
-if it not exists in the container.
+if it does not exist in the container.

 ```go
 // ServiceParameter